Tincture (heraldry): Stains

 Murrey, from the Greek morum, "mulberry", it has found some use in the twentieth and twenty-first centuries.
 Murrey is also the official colour of the Order of the Bath ribbon.

-Tenné or tenny, from Latin tannare, "to tan", is the third of the so-called "stains".
+Tenné or tenny or tawny, from Latin tannare, "to tan".
 It is most often depicted as orange, but sometimes as tawny yellow or brown.
 In earlier times it was occasionally used in continental heraldry, but in England largely confined to livery.

+Other colours

+In specific contexts, additional other colours are sometimes distinguished.
+Some examples include bleu celeste (sky blue), brunâtre (brownish), cendrée (ashen grey), and carnation (flesh) in Continental heraldry; rose (pink) in Canadian heraldry; orange in Dutch heraldry; and ochre in South African heraldry.
+Barnes, England, was granted a coat of arms in 1932 that distinguished its crossed oars as specifically dark blue and light blue to represent the specific colours of the Oxford and Cambridge teams in the Boat Race.

 Furs

 The use of heraldic furs alongside the metals and colours dates to the beginning of the art.
 In this earliest period, there were only two furs, ermine and vair.
 Ermine represents the fur of the stoat, a type of weasel, in its white winter coat, when it is called an ermine.
 Vair represents the winter coat of the red squirrel, which is blue-grey above and white below.
 These furs were commonly used to line the cloaks and robes of the nobility.
 Both ermine and vair give the appearance of being a combination of metal and colour, but in heraldic convention they are considered a separate class of tincture that is neither metal nor colour.
 Over time, several variations of ermine and vair have appeared, together with three additional furs typically encountered in continental heraldry, known as plumeté, papelonné, and kürsch, the origins of which are more mysterious, but which probably began as variations of vair.